justncodes/moodle-auto-ip-blocker/README.md

 *   **PHP CLI:** The **correct** PHP Command Line Interface executable matching the version used by your Moodle web server must be installed and accessible in the system `PATH`.
 Necessary PHP extensions must be enabled for this CLI version.
 *   **Python:** Python 3, Pip, and Venv (installed by the script).
 *   **Fail2ban & iptables:** The Fail2ban service and `iptables` command/package (installed by the script).
 Only actively used if `enable_fail2ban_blocking = true` in `config.ini`.
 *   **Database Access:** The script needs credentials (read directly from Moodle's `config.php`) to connect to your Moodle database.
-The Moodle DB user needs `SELECT` permissions on `mdl_logstore_standard_log` and `UPDATE` permissions on `mdl_config`, which it should already have.
+The Moodle DB user needs `SELECT` permissions on `mdl_logstore_standard_log` and `UPDATE` permissions on `mdl_config` (standard Moodle permissions usually suffice).
 *   **Web Server User:** You need to know the user your web server (Apache/Nginx) runs as (e.g., `www-data`, `daemon`).
 *   **(Optional) Moodle Mail Configuration:** Required if enabling email notifications.
 The system needs to be able to send emails via the settings under `Site administration > Server > Email > Outgoing mail configuration`.
-*   **(Optional) Moodle User Account:** If enabling email notifications, the recipient email address must belong to an active Moodle user account.
+*   **(Optional) Valid Recipient Emails:** If enabling email notifications, the recipient email addresses listed in the config should be valid.

 ## Installation

 The installation is automated via the `install.sh` script.
-It downloads and installs all dependencies by default, as well as the python and php files from this github site.
+It downloads and installs all dependencies by default, as well as the Python and PHP files from this GitHub repository.
+Re-running the script will update the Python and PHP files to the latest versions from the repository.

 **WARNING:** Always inspect scripts downloaded from the internet before executing them with `sudo`.
 This script installs packages, creates files, modifies system configurations (Fail2ban, Cron), and requires root privileges.